000336/SMS/README.md

    Or even use ssend with $NAME, $MESSAGE.

 DON'T FORGET TO GIVE SUDO ACCES TO MMCLI BY ADDING IT TO SUDOERS

+# FEATURES:
+   function grepbyname: To grep the number associated with a specific name or description registered in phonenumber.txt

+   function grepbynumber: To grep the name associated with a specific phone number registered in phonenumber.txt

+   function ssend: To send a sms to provided number, may select modem to use

+   function srecv: To receive sms on any / selected modem

+   function sdisp: To display in notification center all sms received.
+This function may be used in a loop in order to display sms notification in real-time, for example, "while true; do sdisp; sleep 1; done;

+   function wwan_up: To turn WWAN connection up.
+This function required to register a cellular connection point first.

+   function wwan_down: To turn WWAN connection down.
+Same as before.

 # PROBLEMS:
    OBLIGATION TO ADD " " TO MESSAGE  <br>